aringhanshala/AMBULANCECALL/README.md

 Open index.html in your browser

 📌 Usage
-Sign in using Google, email, or phone OTP.
+Sign in using Google, email.

-Enter your location and budget.
+Enter your location and phone number.

-Get a list of available ambulances based on your budget.
+Get a list of available ambulances based on your location.

 Book an ambulance and confirm the details.